Q: I can't compete with this frame data! How do I approach?

 Q: Are you SURE Monado Shield doesn't maybe increase the knockback of Vision?
 Just a little bit?

-A: No. Shield Shulk actually has a weaker counter than Vanilla Shulk– any perceptions of a stronger counter could be an effect of Shulk having higher rage if at a high percent in Shield Art.
+A: No. Shield Shulk actually has a weaker counter than Vanilla Shulk– any perceptions of a stronger counter to be believed is caused by Shulk having higher rage effect if at a high percent in Shield Art.

 Q: What is Shulk's best / worst stage?